Questo contenuto non è disponibile nella lingua selezionata.

 16.2.3.
 Seed image configuration

-You can create a seed image from a single-node OpenShift cluster with with the same hardware as your bare-metal host, and with a similar target cluster configuration.
+You can create a seed image from a single-node OpenShift cluster with the same hardware as your bare-metal host, and with a similar target cluster configuration.
 However, the seed image generated from the seed cluster cannot contain any cluster-specific configuration.

 The following table lists the components, resources, and configurations that you must and must not include in your seed image: